Strategic Resource Allocation Policy, Pricing

 2. No HPC Compute Budget: If there is no HPC Compute Budget, PIs should approach the grant agency to secure a HPC Compute Budget.

-11. Additional resource request is subject to resource availability and SRAC approval.
+6. Requests for additional resources are subject to resource availability and SRAC approval.

 5. Future Call for Projects